Helen McNicoll: Death and legacy

 McNicoll died in Swanage, Dorset, at the early age of thirty-five due to complications from diabetes in 1915.
 An obituary described her as "one of the most profoundly original and technically accomplished of Canadian artists."
 McNicoll had contributed more than 70 works to exhibitions in both Canada and Britain.
 Her work would continue to be praised into the 1920s, with the Art Association of Montreal organizing a memorial exhibition of 150 of her paintings celebrating her prolific career, titled Memorial Exhibition of Paintings by the Late Helen G. McNicoll, RBA, ARCA, November 7 – December 6, 1925.
 The Art Gallery of Ontario (AGO) hosted an exhibition of McNicoll's work in 1999.
 In 2021, the Art Gallery of Ontario exhibited a show titled The Open Door: Mary Hiester Reid and Helen McNicoll and in 2023, brought together for the first time McNicoll with Mary Cassatt in an exhibition titled Cassatt — McNicoll: Impressionists Between Worlds.
 The two artists were understood in a more insightful way when considered together, the AGO believed.

 In 2024, the exhibition Helen McNicoll: An Impressionist Journey which presented more than 65 paintings by the artist, including 25 from the collection of Pierre Lassonde, was held at the Musée national des beaux-arts du Québec (MNBAQ).
-The major book/ catalogue focused on the idea of travel and its repercussions on McNicoll's work.
+The catalogue focused on the idea of travel and its repercussions on McNicoll's work.